RSaravanaPrasad/SpringBoot-CLR-JMS-ActiveMQ/Spring-Boot-JMS-ActiveMQ-Producer-Consume/Consumer/README.md

-# Spring Boot JMS ActiveMQ Consumer
+# Spring Boot JMS ActiveMQ Consumer client

 1. ActiveMQ JMS Consumer built and run as a separate CommandLineRunner.
 2. ActiveMQ host is resolved from activemq.broker.url property configured in config.properties